Prathameshphutane/Stack-and-Queue-Design/README.md

-# Stack-and-Queue-Design
-Designing stack and queue in Java
+# Designing stack and queue in Java

-# Problem Statement:
+## Problem Statement:

 Write an interface for a collection with the following operations: